-We ask that students notify us as soon as they have identified a potential committee (in consultation with their advisor(s), and/or the Biophysics Program Chair) and received approval of the committee makeup from their advisor.
+We ask that students notify us as soon as they have identified a potential committee (in consultation with their advisor(s), and/or the Biophysics Program Co-Chairs) and received approval of the committee makeup from their advisor.
 Once given approval, we request that students make the first contact with the potential DAC members so that the student can address any questions about the dissertation research and future planned research, as well as the faculty members' relevance for serving on the committee, with them directly.
 After a student has had 3 members agree to serve on the committee, the Program Administrator can help begin the process of setting up the first meeting with all the people involved.

 DAC meetings generally take place on a yearly basis until the time of being given permission to write the dissertation and defend, although depending on the nature of the research and how quickly the direction of the project may shift based on specific outcomes, some DAC meetings take place on a more frequent schedule.